kajbaf/aws-datapipeline-practice/docs/Solution.md

 # Data Engineering Practice

 This project demonstrates a practical data pipeline built using a modern data stack: Apache Spark, Delta Lake, and local containerized infrastructure.
 The focus is on profiling, modeling, and transforming customer and sales data into analytics-ready Delta Lake tables.
-This environment is lightweight but reflects production-grade architecture principles.

-I usually set up such systems with a some additional components like `dbt` and `Airflow` as a local development environment which data teams can use to debug their queries locally before deploying to the production environment.

 Although I usually include components like `dbt` and `Airflow` in such projects for local debugging of data pipelines, they are not used in this implementation.
 However, the project structure supports modular development and can be easily extended with orchestration and semantic modeling layers in future iterations.